dojo/interop/README.md

 ### ReduxInjector

 `ReduxInjector` can be used to bind a redux store and Dojo 2 widgets using the `registry`.
+The value returned by `getProperties` is an object containing two properties:

+* `store` - the actual Redux store passed as the first argument to the `ReduxInjector` constructor.
+* `extraOptions` - an additional options object that can be passed as an optional second argument to the `ReduxInjector` constructor.

 An injector can be defined in the registry, which is then provided to the `Projector` as one of its properties.
 This is demonstrated in the example below.